 Free class!
 Learn all the rules of the road when riding.
 If cited, you may attend this class in lieu of paying your fine.

-Class is hosted twice a month by P&TS and Public Safety.
+Class is hosted twice a month by Stanford Public Safety.
 Sign up via the Department of Public Safety website.

 Protect your brain!
 Wear a helmet every time you ride.